R-POP (Residential Permit-Only Parking Program)

 Parking throughout the R-POP district will be enforced by Republic Parking between the hours of 4 p.m. through midnight, Monday through Saturday, except on national holidays and other non-enforcement occasions.

 Why the new program?

-In 2015, the City surveyed all households within the R-POP district to learn more about parking effectiveness.
-We learned that the vast majority of residents were unhappy with the current system, noting narrow streets, heavy parking use by downtown visitors and local employees, and frequent public safety concerns.
+In 2015, the City surveyed all households within the RPOP and RPZ districts to learn more about parking effectiveness within these boundaries.
+We learned that many residents were unhappy with the current system, noting narrow streets, heavy parking use by downtown visitors and local employees, as well as frequent public safety concerns.

 Since then, ParkFerndale has been working side by side with the City Manager to create two streamlined and efficient residential parking programs that would be most beneficial to the residents.
 The goal of the RPOP and the RPZ programs has been to ensure more efficient parking for residents, to create safer conditions for pedestrians, to minimize non-residential parking within these zones, and to create more effective routes for public safety officials to access emergencies within the residential zones.